opencog/learn/README-Calibration.md

   equivalent?
 Is there an algorithm for generating this proof?
-Is this even provable, or is this Turing-undecidable, in the same way that the equivalence of two different group presentations is famously known to be undecideable?
+Is this even provable, or is this Turing-undecidable, in the same way that the equivalence of two different group presentations is famously known to be undecidable?
 Given that group presentations and groups are a special case of grammars and corpora, it would seem that proving the equivalence of grammars is also undecidable.
 None-the-less, for simple grammars, one might hope that ad hoc algos might suffice.

 * The current code for generating random grammars has a dozen different tunable parameters to control that grammar.
-They are "common sense" parameters, in tht they directly control different steps in the generation.
+They are "common sense" parameters, in that they directly control different steps in the generation.
 Yet it has rapidly become clear that most parameter settings result in wildly complex and highly chaotic grammars.
 The resulting corpora appear to be highly "mixed" or ergodic.
 If a corpus